YahooArchive/mojito-cli-doc/README.md

     $ mojito docs mojito

 ### Options

+By default, the generated files are saved in `./artifacts/docs/`.

-Specify output directory:
+Specify output directory (if `--port` or `--server` are not used):

     --directory <path>
     -d <path>

-Serve the API docs over HTTP, without rendering them to the file system:
+Serve the API docs over HTTP, without rendering them to the file system (assumes `--port 3000`):

     --server
     -s

-Serve the API docs over HTTP on the specified port number.
-Assumes `--server`:
+Serve the API docs over HTTP, like option `--server`, using the specified port number:

     --port <number>
     -p <number>